-9.3 Dropping of the courses (DP)\
+9.3 Dropping of the courses (DP)

-- A student, who wants to drop a theory course, has to apply (Form-V) through concerned teacher, Proctor and HoD to the Dean (Academic) for permission. - Students are not permitted to drop theory courses that are integrated with laboratory course in that semester/any other semester.

-- Mandatory courses cannot be dropped. - The dropping of the course is allowed within the date specified in the academic calendar of that semester, usually eight weeks from the commencement of the semester.
-A student is allowed to drop a maximum of two courses.
+- A student, who wants to drop a theory course, has to apply (Form-V) through concerned teacher, Proctor and HoD to the Dean (Academic) for permission. - Students are not permitted to drop theory courses that are integrated with laboratory course in that semester/any other semester. - Mandatory courses cannot be dropped. - The dropping of the course is allowed within the date specified in the academic calendar of that semester, usually eight weeks from the commencement of the semester.
 If the student drops the course within specified date, the fee for the course dropped will be adjusted for subsequent registration of the same course.
-The course dropped will not be indicated in the grade card. - Dropping of laboratory course(s) is not allowed. - Any re-registered course can not be dropped. - \ A student can withdraw and or drop maximum of two courses.
+The course dropped will not be indicated in the grade card. - Dropping of laboratory course(s) is not allowed. - Any re-registered course can not be dropped. - A student can withdraw and or drop maximum of two courses per semester.